boyemillar/VM-View_ReverseDNS/README.md

 # The Script is Written in AutoIT scripting language and will require the following

->AutoIT software
+AutoIT software.
->SCiTE Scripting Editor
+SCiTE Scripting Editor.

 # On your VM-View Desktop (Master)